microsoft/FluidFramework/samples/hosts/README.md

 #### Drivers

-Similar to how the loader defers certain tasks to the host it also defers how to establish a connection to a Prague service to a set of driver code.
-This allows the loader to be agnostic to the wire protocol a Prague service may define so long as code is provided that correctly implements the loader's driver interface.
+Similar to how the loader defers certain tasks to the host it also defers how to establish a connection to a Fluid service to a set of driver code.
+This allows the loader to be agnostic to the wire protocol a Fluid service may define so long as code is provided that correctly implements the loader's driver interface.

 In this example the Routerlicious driver is used `@prague/routerlicious-socket-storage`.
 But drivers also exist to